-Build 2020-01-AB fixes a couple of bugs related to operational spillway (SPO) channels as follows:
+Build 2020-01-AB fixes a couple of bugs related to operational spillway (SPO) channels as follows and Build 2020-10-AB fixes a bug in 2020-01-AB as explained further below.
+If using SPO channels, it is essential to use Build 2020-10-AB or later.

 - Previously the formula applied using the UASCE Hydraulic Design Criteria Sheet 312 was applied regardless of the gate setting (refer to Section 5.9.2.5 of the 2018-03 TUFLOW Manual).
 This formula is not applicable if the gate does not impede the flow over the spillway.
-Build 2020-01-AB introduces a new feature to allow for to transition between no gate-controlled flow and gate-controlled flow. - The change made for the 2016-03 release aligning Cd values for spillways and weirs as per the note below from the manual introduced a bug in the gated flow calculations (refer to Section 5.9.2.5 of the TUFLOW Manual).
+Build 2020-01-AB introduces a new feature to allow for to transition between no gate-controlled flow and gatecontrolled flow. - The change made for the 2016-03 release aligning Cd values for spillways and weirs as per the note below from the manual introduced a bug in the gated flow calculations (refer to Section 5.9.2.5 of the TUFLOW Manual).
 This has been fixed in 2020-01-AB.